itaysk/agentfile/docs/tutorial.md

 docker run -e ANTHROPIC_API_KEY hello-world:latest
 ```

+Notice that by including a `prompt`, we've defined the agent's task, and thus created a [one-shot agent](./one-shot.md).
+Running it resembles running a script or an executable binary - it will perform its task and exit, without requiring our input.
+This is useful in scripts and automations.

-You handle the agent image like any other container image:
+You can handle the agent image like any other container image:

 ```bash
 docker tag hello-world:latest itaysk/hello-world:latest